honojs/node-server/README.md

 ### `autoCleanupIncoming`

 The default value is `true`.
 The Node.js Adapter automatically cleans up (explicitly call `destroy()` method) if application is not finished to consume the incoming request.
 If you don't want to do that, set `false`.
 If the application accepts connections from arbitrary clients, this cleanup must be done otherwise incomplete requests from clients may cause the application to stop responding.
-If your application only accepts connections from trusted clients, such as in a reverse proxy environment, you can improve performance by setting it to false.
+If your application only accepts connections from trusted clients, such as in a reverse proxy environment and there is no process that returns a response without reading the body of the POST request all the way through, you can improve performance by setting it to false.

 ```ts
 serve({